Auckland Theatre Company: History

 Auckland Theatre Company (ATC) was established following the bankruptcy of Mercury Theatre Company, Auckland's original professional theatre company which had been the largest subsidised company in the country.
 Founding Artistic Director was Simon Prast who was there from March 1992 until February 2003.
 In his time he directed and produced over 60 plays.

+The first season presented by ATC was in 1993.
+The season consisted of two New Zealand plays.
+The first play produced by ATC was Lovelock’s Dream Run, written by David Geary and Directed by Raymond Hawthorne.
+The first international work produced by ATC was presented in 1994; a production of Angels in America, written by Tony Kushner, and directed by Raymond Hawthorne.
+Raymond Hawthorne also directed the first musical produced by ATC, Kander and Ebb's Cabaret.

 Before the opening the ASB Waterfront Theatre, ATC presented their shows in many venues around Auckland.
 The most-used venues were the Kenneth Maidment Theatre (commonly known as The Maidment) in the Auckland University campus and the Sky City Theatre.
 Other theatres ATC performed in were Q Theatre, Civic Theatre, Herald Theatre and the Basement Theatre.

 About

-ATC presents a main bill season of six to eight plays to people from throughout Auckland and the Upper North Island each year.
+Mainstage Season

 Auckland Theatre Company offices are located in the lower ground floor of the Mt Eden War Memorial Hall in Balmoral, New Zealand.
 ATC refit the space to include their administration offices, box office and two rehearsal spaces and moved to this Dominion Road space from Quay Street in December 2010.

-In 2009, the company's productions included the classic Bruce Mason play The Pohutukawa Tree, directed by McColl with lead actress Rena Owen.
-The cast included Stuart Devenie who has also worked as a director for the company.

 In 2020 the Auckland Theatre Company presented an on-line production during the COVID-19 lock down, using the device of a Zoom meeting for the stage.
 It was adapted by Eli Kent and Eleanor Bishop, who also directed it, with rehearsals and performances carried out online.